defold/doc/docs/en/manuals/camera.md

 # Cameras

 A camera in Defold is a component that changes the viewport and projection of the game world.
 The camera component defines a bare bones perspective or orthographic camera that provides a view and projection matrix to the render script.
 A perspective camera is typically used for 3D games while an orthographic camera is used for 2D games.
-If you need advanced features like chasing, zooming, shake etc you will need to implement it.
-There are a few library camera solutions that implements common camera features.
-They are available from the Defold community assets portal:
+If you need advanced features like chasing, zooming, shake etc you will need to implement it yourself (see section on [third-party camera solutions](https://www.defold.com/manuals/camera/#_third_party_camera_solutions) below).

-- [Rendercam](https://www.defold.com/community/projects/84064/) (2D & 3D) by Ross Grams.
-- [Ortographic camera](https://www.defold.com/community/projects/76573/) (2D only) by Björn Ritzl.

 ## Creating a camera